jojomanurung/MovieWatch-List/README.md

 # MovieWatchList

-This is the solution to the challange from [ZettaByte Pte Ltd](https://www.zettabyte.sg/).
+This is the solution to the challenge from [ZettaByte Pte Ltd](https://www.zettabyte.sg/).

 ## Table of contents